lopesdanielle/lopesdanielle/README.md

 ## 🌍 About Me

-I have strong expertise in satellite-based remote sensing applications for forest conservation and management.
+I have strong expertise in satellite-based remote sensing applications for forest conservation and management, particularly in tropical forests.
 Background in environmental science and forest engineering.

 **Organization:** [Archeda, inc.](https://archeda.inc/)